-In a bowl combine sugar, soy sauce, lemon juice, garlic and ginger.
-Pour into a wok or sauce pan.
+- In a wok or sauce pan, combine sugar, soy sauce, lemon juice, garlic and ginger.
 Heat the mixture until almost at a boil.
-Combine cornstarch and water.
+In a bowl, combine cornstarch and water.
 Once the sauce starts to boil add the cornstarch mixture and stir until thickened.

-Add grilled chicken to the wok and coat with the sauce.
+- Add grilled chicken to the wok/sauce pan and coat with the sauce.
 Simmer until heated thoroughly.
 I served it over cooked rice.
+Serves 4.